thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 * _id_ - identifier of the subscriber group;
 * _subscribers_ - number of subscriber clients in the group;
 * _topicFilter_ - respectively topic filter to subscribe to;
-* _expectedPublisherGroups_ - list of ids of publisher groups whose messages current subscribers will receive;
+* _expectedPublisherGroups_ - list of ids of publisher groups whose messages current subscribers will receive (parameter is used for debugging and statistics purposes - e.g. to calculate the total expected received messages);
 * _persistentSessionInfo_ - persistent info object containing [client type](/docs/mqtt-broker/user-guide/mqtt-client-type/);
 * _clientIdPrefix_ - client id prefix of subscribers.